• WRITING

 ROBERT MONTGOMERY ART INTERVIEW

 With would be grace in disguise Robert Montogomery is burning language as art on the very soil it has been burned for wars, for crimes of men, for crimes of women.
 None of them valid, arguably.
 You could see his fire as vindication, a dedication, a silent sorrow.
 There is a drive in the act of poetics that is veritably difficult to define as language deciphering language is like having your tongue tied twice.
-Written by Brit Parks.
+Words by Brit Parks.

 THE LONDON MAGAZINE POETRY